 vCloud consumer resources are provided by a VMware vSphere infrastructure dedicated to hosting vCloud workloads.
-VMware vCloud DirectorTM builds on vSphere hardware abstraction capabilities and introduces logical constructs, such as virtual datacenters, organizations, and organization networks, to facilitate multitenant resource consumption.
+VMware vCloud Director[®] builds on vSphere hardware abstraction capabilities and introduces logical constructs, such as virtual datacenters, organizations, and organization virtual datacenter networks, to facilitate multitenant resource consumption.

-Figure 1 shows the logical constructs in vCloud Director and how an organization or end user views the vCloud environment and its related constructs.
+The following figure shows the logical constructs in vCloud Director and how an organization or end user views the vCloud environment and its related constructs.

 Figure 1.
 Mapping vCloud Director Logical Constructs to vSphere vCloud Director Construct Description Organization A unit of administration that represents a logical collection of users, groups, and computing resources.
 The organization also serves as a security boundary from which only users of a particular organization can deploy workloads and have visibility into deployed workloads in the vCloud.
 Provider virtual datacenter A collection of vSphere resources, such as CPU, memory, and storage, shared among tenants.
 This collection is usually based on business requirements.
 Organization virtual datacenter A subset of provider virtual datacenter resources assigned to an organization and backed by a VMware vCenterTM resource pool that is automatically created by vCloud Director.
-An organization virtual datacenter allocates resources using one of the following models: Pay-as-you-go Allocation pool Reservation pool vApp template and media catalogs A collection of services available for consumption.
+An organization virtual datacenter allocates resources using one of the following models: Pay As You Go Allocation pool Reservation pool vApp template and media catalogs A collection of services available for consumption.
 Catalogs contain vApp templates (pre-configured containers of one or more virtual machines), media (ISO images of operating systems), or both.
 Network pool A set of pre-allocated networking resources that vCloud Director can draw from as needed to create virtual networks.
-Internal and external organization Organization networks are virtual networks that provide an organization with vApp network connectivity. networks Internal organization networks are isolated networks used for connectivity between vApps within the organization.
-External organization networks provide connectivity outside the organization by connecting to an existing external network, using either a direct connection or a connection routed using network address translation (NAT).
-Administrators can create and manage organization networks, but there are limits to what an organization administrator is permitted to configure.
-Only system administrators can create external networks. vApp network Virtual network contained within a vApp that facilitates network connectivity between virtual machines in the vApp. vApp networks can be connected to an organization network with a direct, NAT-routed, or fenced connection to enable communication with other vApps inside or outside the organization, if the organization network is connected to an external network. vApp networks are backed by network pools.
+Internal and external organization virtual Organization virtual datacenter networks are virtual networks that provide an organization with vApp network connectivity. datacenter networks Internal organization virtual datacenter networks are isolated networks used for connectivity between vApps within the organization virtual datacenter.
+External organization virtual datacenter networks provide connectivity outside the organization virtual datacentre by connecting to an existing external network, using either a direct connection or a connection routed through a vCloud Network and Security Edge Gateway. organization virtual datacenter networks can be shared with other virtual datacenters within the organization.
+Administrators can create and manage organization virtual datacenter networks, but there are limits to what an organization administrator is permitted to configure.
+Only system administrators can create external networks. vApp network Virtual network contained within a vApp that facilitates network connectivity between virtual machines in the vApp. vApp networks can be connected to an organization virtual datacenter network with a direct, NAT-routed, or fenced connection to enable communication with other vApps inside or outside the organization, if the organization virtual datacenter network is connected to an external network. vApp networks are backed by network pools.
 Most users with access to a vApp can create and manage their own vApp networks.

-Table 1 describes the logical constructs in vCloud Director that abstract underlying vSphere resources.
+The following table describes the logical constructs in vCloud Director that abstract underlying vSphere resources.

-Table 1. vCloud Director Logical Constructs, as Viewed by an Organization ---
+Table 1. vCloud Director Logical Constructs, as Viewed by an Organization